csci4950tgt/api/README.md

 ## Installing postgres

-This is geared towards Mac users, sorry in advance for any non-Mac environments.
-Anyways, this documentation is based on [these amazing docs](http://postgresguide.com/setup/install.html) for installing and using Postgres, and the link covers Mac, Linux, and Window installations.
+This documentation is based on [these amazing docs](http://postgresguide.com/setup/install.html) for installing and using Postgres, and the link covers Mac, Linux, and Window installations.

+### Setup on macOS

 1. Install Postgres locally by following [these instructions](http://postgresguide.com/setup/install.html).
 (If using a Mac